isomerpages/ago-test/_careers/Training and Development/Career Development.md

 through continuous learning, training and knowledge-sharing.
 We also offer structured development programmes which comprise a comprehensive foundation course for auditors, as well as opportunities to attend workshops and seminars.</p>
+<p>Auditors are rotated to do different audits such as Financial Statements
+audits and selective audits of different agencies.
+They may also be deployed to the Specialist Hubs in AGO such as the IT Audit Department and Digital Innovation Office.</p>